 If, after reading APO's Information Packet, you feel you meet APO's basic eligibility requirements, we invite you to attend the next Informational Meeting.
-We enjoy the opportunity of meeting you face to face and telling you all about APO.
+We enjoy the opportunity of telling you all about APO.
 The information meetings will be held approximately one month before a pre-application seminar is scheduled, or as needed.
 These meetings initiate a new intake process for a group of prospective adoptive families.
 The next step, the pre-application seminar, typically occurs 1- 2 times per year and more, if needed.
 Scheduling the pre-application seminar is based solely on our need to increase our existing pool of families waiting to adopt.